biosaxs-dev/molass-library/paper.md

 * **SDM**: Stochastic Dispersive Model [@Felinger1999]
 * **EDM**: Equilibrium Dispersive Model [@Ur2021]

 These models allow users to impose domain-specific constraints, thereby enhancing both the accuracy and the physical relevance of the chromatographic peak decomposition.
-For comparison, Molass Library also supports model-free approaches, such as REGALS [@Meisburger:mf5050].

 # Availability and Documentation